Analysis | What Are Frontier Markets and Why Invest in Them?

 4. Who invests in them and why?

 Mainly local and state investors.
-Among the overseas crowd, it’s mostly active funds that get involved.
-Passive investments such as exchange-traded funds make up just 10% of estimated foreign flows.
+Among the overseas crowd, it’s mostly active funds; passive investments such as exchange-traded funds make up just 10% of estimated foreign flows.
 One of the main investor attractions is getting into a market before the crowds arrive.
 That can lead to outsized growth as an economy prospers and financial infrastructure develops.
 Pakistan’s main stock index grew at an annual clip of more than 25% in U.S. dollar terms in the eight years through end-2016, shortly before it got promoted to an emerging market.

 5. How have they performed?

-They are less vulnerable to external shocks so can be a secure spot to sit out a surge in market turbulence.
-Frontier markets are less correlated with the rest of the world’s markets due to their limited financial links.
-They are also less correlated with one another due to their geographic diversity.
+In general, they’re less vulnerable to external shocks so can be a secure spot to sit out a surge in market turbulence.
+Due to their limited financial links with the outside world, frontier markets are less correlated with global markets.
+They’re also less correlated with one another due to their geographic diversity.
 So while individual frontier nations may experience high volatility, the poor correlation makes a basket of frontier stocks gyrate less.
-However, like emerging markets, they are likely to bare the brunt of any concerted global selloff; both asset classes lost about 50% of their value in 2008.
-Indeed, frontier markets are a risky asset class where investments can be locked up either because of a debt default, currency meltdown or capital controls.
+Like emerging markets, they’re likely to bear the brunt of any concerted global selloff; both asset classes lost about 50% of their value in 2008.
+Frontier markets bring particular risks, such as investments being locked up either because of a debt default, currency meltdown or capital controls.
 There’s also the risk of hyperinflation in some markets.

 7. Is emerging-market status every frontier market’s dream?